spectrochempy/spectrochempy/docs/devguide/contributing.rst

 Creating a branch
 -----------------

-Generally we want the master branch to reflect only production-ready code, so you will have create a feature branch for making your changes.
-For example:
+Generally we want the master branch to reflect only production-ready code, so you will have to create a feature branch for making your changes.
+For example

 .. sourcecode:: bash